sombsuk/Machine-Learning-and-Thermodynamic-Modeling-for-Optimizing-Hydrogen-Production-via-Algae-Biomass-Co-/README.md

-# Machine Learning and Thermodynamic Modeling for Optimizing Hydrogen Production via Algae-Biomass Co-Gasification
+# ML for Algae-Biomass Co-Gasification